exploratory-io/book/viz/bubble.md

 You can use Limit Values to filter the categories by the aggregated values.
 See [Limit Values](limit.md) for the detail.

+## Custom Function

+You can use the Custom Function feature to define your own aggregation function.
+See [Custom Function](custom-function.md) for the detail.

 ## Layout Configuration